eclipse-langium/langium-website/hugo/content/guides/builtin-library.md

 Languages usually offer their users some high-level programming features that they do not have to define themselves.
 For example, TypeScript provides users with typings for globally accessible variables such as the `window`, `process` or `console` objects.
 They are part of the JavaScript runtime, and not defined by any user or a package they might import.
-Instead, these features are contributed through what we call a builtin library.
+Instead, these features are contributed through what we call builtin libraries.

-Fortunately, loading a builtin library in Langium is very simple.
+Loading a builtin library in Langium is very simple.
 We first start off with defining the source code of the library using the *hello world* language from the [getting started guide](/docs/getting-started):

 ```ts
 export const builtinHelloWorld = `